sanketpTagline/javascript-task/README.md

-# perform Task  With HTML, CSS, and JavaScript: Getting Started
+# Perform Task  With HTML, CSS, and JavaScript: Getting Started